supavapes/supavapes-wp/wp-content/plugins/pymntpl-paypal-woocommerce/readme.txt

 == Description ==
 Developed exclusively between Payment Plugins and PayPal, PayPal for WooCommerce integrates with PayPal's newest API's.
 To boost conversion rates, you can offer PayPal, Pay Later, Venmo, or credit cards on your site.
-There are many supported features so merchants can tweak the plugin to suit their business needs.
+There are many supported features so merchants can configure the plugin to suit their business needs.

+In order to process payments online, you will need a PayPal Business Account.

 = Supports =
 - WooCommerce Subscriptions